Professor Jolyon Mitchell

 Jolyon specialises in religion, violence and peacebuilding, including the role of the arts and media in inciting violence and promoting peace.

-A former BBC World Service producer and journalist, he is Professor of Communications, Arts and Religion and Director of the Centre for Theology and Public Issues at the University of Edinburgh, as well as President of Theology and Religious Studies UK and a Fellow of the Royal Society of Arts.
+A former BBC World Service producer and journalist, he is Professor of Communications, Arts and Religion and Director of the Centre for Theology and Public Issues at the University of Edinburgh, as well as a former President of Theology and Religious Studies UK (2012-18) and a Fellow of the Royal Society of Arts.

 Promoting Peace, Inciting Violence: The Role of Religion and Media (Routledge 2012)